-2018 has been a big year for EOS, seeing as how it climbed into the list of the top five cryptocurrencies by market capitalization.
-Even after this achievement, however, the popular platform for decentralized applications (dapps) is still nowhere near as recognized or revered as bitcoin (BTC), the largest digital currency in the world.
+2018 has been a big year for EOS, seeing it climb into the list of the top five cryptocurrencies by market capitalisation.
+Even after this achievement, however, the popular platform for decentralised applications (dapps) is still nowhere near as recognised or revered as Bitcoin (BTC), the largest digital currency in the world.

-If you’re thinking of buying EOS or bitcoin, you might be wondering what the difference is between these two currencies and how they compare to one another.
-Let’s explore this guide more and find out.
+If you’re thinking of buying EOS or Bitcoin, you might be wondering what the difference is between these two currencies and how they compare to one another.
+To help you find out, we’ve put together this comprehensive guide.

-The origins of bitcoin can be traced back to 2008, which was when someone operating under the alias Satoshi Nakamoto released a paper outlining their vision for peer-to-peer electronic cash.
-Bitcoin was launched in January 2009, offering a digital currency free of centralized control, and as history shows has since become a powerhouse of the crypto world.
+The origins of Bitcoin can be traced back to 2008, which was when someone operating under the alias Satoshi Nakamoto released a paper outlining their vision for peer-to-peer electronic cash.
+Bitcoin was launched in January 2009, offering a digital currency free of centralised control, and as history shows has since become a powerhouse of the crypto world.

 Meanwhile, EOS has been around for a much shorter timeframe.
-When Ethereum launched in 2015, it opened the eyes of many to the potential use cases of smart contracts and decentralized applications.
+When Ethereum launched in 2015, it opened the eyes of many to the potential use cases of smart contracts and decentralised applications.

 EOS, which was introduced to the world in 2017, aims to improve on Ethereum and create the world’s most powerful infrastructure for dapps.
-Built by private company block.one and led by Dan Larimer, the crypto visionary who’s played a key role in the development of other blockchain projects like BitShares and Steem, EOS launched its mainnet in June 2018.
+Built by private company block.one and led by Dan Larimer, the crypto visionary who has also played a key role in the development of other blockchain projects like BitShares and Steem, EOS launched its mainnet in June 2018.

 Prices: Bitcoin vs EOS

-All bitcoin transactions are tracked on a giant public ledger known as a blockchain.
-Bitcoin’s blockchain is arranged chronologically and is made up of separate blocks of information.
-Once a block is added, it can’t be removed or altered in any way.
+All Bitcoin transactions are tracked on a giant public ledger known as a blockchain.
+Bitcoin’s blockchain is made up of separate blocks of information, arranged chronologically, and once a block is added it can’t be removed or altered in any way.

-But, if there’s no central bank in charge of bitcoin, how is the network organized?
+But if there’s no central bank in charge of Bitcoin, how is the network organised?
 Bitcoin’s blockchain is maintained by a distributed network of miners, whose job is to verify and record these transactions on the public ledger and ensure the security of the network.
-These miners use computing power to compete and solve complex cryptographic problems.
-The first miner to find the solution gets to add the relevant block to the blockchain and is rewarded for its efforts with BTC.
+These miners use computing power to compete to solve complex cryptographic problems – the first miner to find the solution gets to add the relevant block to the blockchain, and is rewarded for its efforts with BTC.

 The aim is to provide developers with the underlying network and all the tools they need to build commercial-grade apps.
 The network itself uses a delegated proof-of-stake (DPoS) consensus mechanism, explained in more detail below, and is designed to enable the platform to process up to one million transactions per second.

-By implementing parallel execution and asynchronous communication, EOS’s developers claim that it’ll one day be able to support thousands of commercial-scale dapps.
+And by implementing parallel execution and asynchronous communication, EOS’s developers claim that it will one day be able to support thousands of commercial-scale dapps.

 EOS coins are the native currency of the EOS platform.
 If you want to build an app using the EOS software, you’ll need to have EOS coins.